rahelehshahbazii/AngularProject/README.md

 # AngularProject
-This is an Angular Project will be update and completed in the feature
+This is an Angular Project will be update and completed in the future